Zeyu-Li/GitHub_index/README.md

 * [react-template](https://github.com/Zeyu-Li/react-template) - a react template
 * [README_template](https://github.com/Zeyu-Li/README_template) - A template for README.md files
 * [replace_text](https://github.com/Zeyu-Li/replace_text) - a python program to replace text in a text file given a dictionary to replace it with
+* [requirements-maker](https://github.com/Zeyu-Li/requirements-maker) - Supply a list of the modules by the pypi name (comma separated list) and will output a requirements.txt
 * [resume](https://github.com/Zeyu-Li/resume) - my resume
+* [resume-template](https://github.com/Zeyu-Li/resume-template) - a LaTeX resume template
 * [robotics-scoreboard](https://github.com/Zeyu-Li/robotics-scoreboard) - Helped some high school friends with a static website that keeps score in a robotics tournament
 * [rref](https://github.com/Zeyu-Li/rref) - (working) an rref calculator
 * [rust-template](https://github.com/Zeyu-Li/rust-template) - some info on rust, functional programming, and a hello world